divipp/pandoc-haskell/pandocHaskell.md

 ## Bits
 -->

-# Computation structures
+# Computations

-A computation structure, or just computation, is a representation of specific tasks.
+A computation is a description how to solve a specific task.

 ## Computation vs. data

 Similiarties between computations and data structures:

 -   both have types
--   both can be combined from smaller parts into more complex ones with different combinators
+-   both can be combined from smaller parts with different combinators

 Differences between computations and data structures:

 -   data is for inspection; computations are for execution
 -   (as a consequence) some computations cannot be pattern matched on

-Interstingly, `Maybe`, `Either` and `[]` can be seen either as a data structure or as a computation at the same time.
+Interestingly, `Maybe`, `Either` and `[]` can be seen either as a data structure or as a computation at the same time.

 Examples:

--   A `Maybe Int` value can be seen as a computation which gives an `Int` but which may fail doing so.
+-   A `Maybe Int` value can be seen as a computation which gives an `Int` but which may fail.
 -   An `Either String Int` value can be seen as a computation which gives an `Int` but which may fail with a `String` error message.
--   An `[Int]` value can be seen as a computation which gives an `Int` but which is non-deterministic.
+-   An `[Int]` value can be seen as a computation which gives a non-deterministic `Int`.

-A bit more detailed example.
+A bit more detailed example for lists as non-deterministic computations is the following.

-There is only syntactic difference between the two following definitions from the compiler's view, but the different syntax suggests different interpretations:
+There is only syntactic difference between the following definitions from the compiler's view, but the different syntax suggests different interpretations too:

     -- the list of all Pythagorean triples pythagoreanTriples :: [(Int, Int, Int)]
-    pythagoreanTriples
+    pythagoreanTriples =
-        [ (a,b,c)               -- each element has form (a, b, c) where
+        [ (a, b, c)             -- each Pythagorean triple has form (a, b, c) where
         | c <- [1..]            -- c is any positive natural number
         , b <- [1..c]           -- b is any natural number between 1 and c
         , a <- [1..b]           -- a is any a natural number between 1 and b